WATCH: Sisters Sing Bone-Chilling Easter Hallelujah by Leonard Cohen

 easter-hallelujah

-A YouTube video of two girls from Canada is making waves on the internet.
-The young sisters from Fort Frances, Ontario sing an Easter Hallelujah that is so beautiful, it’ll likely bring tears to your eyes.
+A YouTube video from Canada of sisters singing Hallelujah made waves on the internet.
+The young sisters singing an Easter Hallelujah are from Fort Frances, Ontario.
+It’s so beautiful, it’ll likely bring tears to your eyes.

 The Easter Hallelujah

-A YouTube video was posted of sisters, Cassandra Star and Callahan Armstrong, singing a version of singer/songwriter Leonard Cohen’s “Hallelujah” that alters many verses to tell about Jesus’ death and resurrection.
+A YouTube video was posted of sisters singing hallelujah, Cassandra Star and Callahan Armstrong, a version of singer/songwriter Leonard Cohen’s “Hallelujah” that alters many verses to tell about Jesus’ death and resurrection.
 Kelley Mooney, the author of this Easter Hallelujah, wrote these beautiful verses when her church asked her to sing Leonard Cohen’s song for the congregation on a Sunday.

 In preparing to sing, Mooney, reviewed the lyrics and noticed that Leonard Cohen’s version didn’t tell the story of Easter; so she created new lyrics that she felt would not only tell what Jesus did through His sacrifice on Good Friday, but glorify His name and power that He showed when He was resurrected on Sunday.